Tess Mann Atelier's Dragonfire Red Persephone Gown Dazzles on The Red Carpet

 Sofia Milos wearing Tess Mann Atelier.
 Photo used with permission ©Sofia Milos at Jonathon Baker's 2025 Oscar Viewing Gala.

-Actress Sofia Milos wears Tess Mann Atelier's custom Dragonfire Red Persephone gown at Oscar viewing party, showcasing the brand's architectural couture.
+Actress Sofia Milos dazzles in Tess Mann Atelier's Dragonfire Red Persephone gown at Oscar Viewing Gala, showcasing the FBI agent-turned-designer's artistry.

-The Persephone gown, reimagined specifically for Milos as a sleeveless adaptation of the original design, exemplifies Tess Mann Atelier's commitment to bespoke couture.
-The piece in raw Dupioni silk features a cat-ear tip bodice creating an unprecedented silhouette, while the luxurious fabric selection ensures textural depth that commanded attention on Hollywood's red carpet.
+The Persephone gown in raw Dupioni silk features a cat-ear tip bodice creating an unprecedented silhouette, while the luxurious fabric selection ensures textural depth that commanded attention on Hollywood's red carpet.

 The gown represents over 200 hours of meticulous construction, featuring integrated bust cups, professional drill and boning structure, and hand-sculpted artwork on the hip and back.
 The asymmetrical ruching and court train add drama to the slim silhouette, while the vibrant Dragonfire Red hue complemented Milos's striking features.